 Chaloklum's beach road ends at North Beach, a classic-style beach bungalow operation with old, run down, but not unreasonably priced wooden bungalows.
 With a restaurant sitting by the end of the road, the resort overlooks some of the best and least disturbed, of Chaloklum's beach.
 North Beach (we assume the name is referring to Chaloklum being on Ko Pha Ngan's northern coast) has a single row...
 Read our full review of North Beach Bungalows.

-The western stretch of Mae Haad is stunning with great snorkelling offshore, while the eastern side is not so suitable for swimming and sees a good deal of small-scale fishing from longtail boats.
-The water is relatively shallow along the entire beach and is more accommodating at high tide, but the offshore reef is accessible by a smooth channel mid-beach.
+The western stretch of Mae Haad is stunning with decent snorkelling offshore, while the eastern side is not so suitable for swimming and sees a good deal of small-scale fishing from longtail boats.
+Offshore sits Ko Ma, accessible by a sandbar at low tide.

 While it is a bit cheeky calling this place a resort, Mae Haad Beach View presents solid backpacker bungalows on a better stretch of Mae Haad's main beach.
 The brown (they looked freshly painted to us) rattan, wood and bamboo bungalows have deep blue edgings that are carried through to very clean and well designed (and blue) smoothly finished concrete hot water bathrooms that are a step above...
 Read our full review of Mae Haad Beach View Resort.

 A very pretty, albeit quite developed, beach.
 Haad Salad has a broad range of guesthouse and resort options and some good snorkelling offshore — the brilliant sunsets are free.
 Very popular with families.